pilot01-starman/my-games/README.md

 # my-games
-rhe collection of difrent games I have done
+the collection of difrent games I have done